Rohja/esphome-xiaomi-smart-pet-fountain/README.md

 ### How to get new version notifications

-You can follow [this official Github guide](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/viewing-your-subscriptions) to recieve notification on new releases.
+You can follow [this official GitHub guide](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/viewing-your-subscriptions) to recieve notification on new releases.

 ### Troubleshooting